palantir/atlasdb/docs/transactions/transaction_protocol.rst

    c.startTs is less than immutatableTs) This is to wait to make sure the transaction that wrote it is done.
 3. Read the transaction table for the commitTs.
-4.
+4. One of two actions:

--  If commitTs doesn't exists try to roll back this transaction and start over.
+   a.
+If commitTs doesn't exists try to roll back this transaction and start over.
 If it is -1 (been rolled back) delete the associated data and start over.

--  If c.commitTs greater than your startTs skip it and move on to the next highest TS for the cell.
+   b.
+If c.commitTs greater than your startTs skip it and move on to the next highest TS for the cell.

 Immutable Timestamp